Making the transition to eating a Whole Food Plant Based diet doesn’t happen overnight.

 This might be disappointing for a half a second, but the reality is, when you lose your taste for foods that aren’t doing your beautiful bod any favors, it becomes really damn easy not to eat them.
 Plus, rope sandals are really sturdy and functional, so it’s a win-win.

-It comes down to this: the more whole plant foods you eat, the less of everything else you will want to eat.
+It comes down to this: the more whole plant foods you eat, the less of everything else you’ll want to eat.

 And if you end up eating a piece of orgasm cake along the way, fuck it.
 That’s life.
 It’s not the end of the world.
 Eating a Whole Food Plant Based diet is a long and beautiful relationship, not a one night stand.

-If eating a shit load of whole plant foods is something that you want to do more of, I got you.
+If eating a shit load of whole plant foods is something that you want to do more of, I’ve got you.

-Plant Fueled.
-The Clean Food Dirty Girl Whole Food Plant Based Weekly Meal Plans are ready
+The Clean Food Dirty Girl Plant Fueled Weekly Meal Plans are waiting for you.

 If you’re not sure how to meal plan and batch cooking feels like a constant experiment that fails more often than not, this is exactly what you need.